dclaz/mELO/README.md

 <!-- badges: end -->

-An R implementation of DeepMind’s [multidimensional Elo rating](https://arxiv.org/abs/1806.02643) (mELO) approach.
+An R implementation of DeepMind’s [multidimensional Elo rating](https://arxiv.org/abs/1806.02643) (mELO) approach for evaluating agents.
 The mELO rating system has the desirable properties of being able to handle cyclic, non-transitive interactions and is better behaved in the presence of redundant copies of agents or tasks.

 [Balduzzi, et al. (2018)](https://arxiv.org/abs/1806.02643) propose that a rating/evaluation method should have the following properties: